Review by Karl Verhoven

 Just when it seemed that Geoff Johns had finally cracked it with this incarnation of Teen Titans, we’re back to stop-start and ho-hum.
 The Future is Now, was two cracking stories, but Life and Death has the misfortune of tying into a DC event, Infinite Crisis, in which several Titans played a significant role, some of them previously believed to be dead.

 One of those is the Red Hood, once Robin, now returned and making it a point to confront his successor in Titans Tower.
-Unfortunately, however nicely it’s drawn by Tony Daniel, it’s barely credible page filler.
+Unfortunately, however nicely it’s drawn by Tony Daniel (sample art), it’s barely credible page filler.
 We’re expected to believe that Jason Todd has a second chance at life, and his burning ambition is to confront his successor and point out how easy he’s had it.

 We then have the Titans who’ve died restored to life and set against the current team.
 It’s nowhere near as interesting as it sounds, and there’s an extremely convenient conclusion.